The Ultimate Guide to Buying an RV: Tips, Costs, and Must-Know Advice

 • Campsite Fees: Whether you’re staying in RV parks or campgrounds, there will be nightly fees.

-• Upgrades: You may want to personalize your RV with upgrades like solar panels, better mattresses, or new appliances.
+• Upgrades: You may want to personalize your RV with upgrades like better mattresses or new appliances.

 RV Expeditioners Pro Tip: It’s easy to get excited and overspend on a bigger or fancier RV than you need.
 Stick to your budget and remember that the adventure is what matters, not how fancy your rig is.